LouisWinder/WaveNet/README.md

 ## Training the model

-Training of the WaveNet model can be done through the class `train.py`.
+Training of the WaveNet model can be done through the script `train.py`.

 Steps for training: